nithish-kumar-t/LLM-interactions-service/README.md

 Follow these steps to execute the project:

-1. **Data Gathering**: Ensure you have selected a dataset and it will be ready to get processed by you Spark jobs.
+1. **Local Setup**: Ensure you downloaded Ollama in Local and pulled model with id **llama3.2**

-2. **Configuration**: Set up the necessary configuration parameters and input file paths.
+2. **Configuration**: Set up the necessary configuration parameters for Ollama and AWS Api gateway URI for triggering lambda.

-3. **Spark Execution**:
+3. **API Execution**:

    a.
-Run the TextGenerationInLLM job to train the model with data that takes care of the contect and position, It will
+Using Postman, trigger the query-llm endpoint.
+This will initiate a gRPC call to the API Gateway, which in turn triggers the Lambda function.
+The Lambda function processes the request and returns the serialized response back to the client.

    b.
-Run the LLMEncoder job to create vector embeddings, it will create vector embedings and write that in a file.
+Now trigger start-conversation-agent endpoint, which is the entry point for conversational agent.

-4. **Results**: Examine the results obtained from the MapReduce jobs.
+4. **Results**: Examine the results obtained from the conversational agent

    a.
-Training info will be stored in a csv file src/main/resources/output/OUT-{TIME}/training_metrics.csv
+Conversations are stored in YAML file src/main/resources/conversation-agents/iteration_results-{TIME-STAMP}.yaml

-   b.
-Generated text will be stored heresrc/main/resources/output/OUT-{TIME}/generated-data.txt